astriaorg/astria/specs/conductor.md

 When a Sequencer block is received from the gossip network the Conductor filters the transactions for its namespace and passes only those transaction, and the previous execution hash from the rollup to the execution layer.
 See the [astria execution api](https://github.com/astriaorg/astria/blob/main/specs/execution-api.md) for more details.

+### Data Validation

+Data is validated before being sent to the rollup for execution.
+Validation occurs in two places:

+- When blocks are received from the gossip network, the data is validated in Driver's `handle_network_event` using `BlockVerifier::validate_sequencer_block_data`
+- When blocks are fetched from the DA layer, the data is validated in Reader's `get_new_blocks` using `BlockVerifier::validate_signed_namespace_data` and `BlockVerifier::validate_rollup_data`

 ### Soft Commitments

 When a Sequencer block is received by the Conductor from the gossip network, it is assumed to be the `head` of the chain, thus its parent block is designated as a `soft` commitment.
 Data received in this manner has been validated by the Sequencer network, and rollups can trust that the data will not be reverted.
 This is also the primary moment in the data life cycle for Astria that transactions are sent to the rollup for execution.

 As mentioned in the [Transaction Filtering](#transaction-filtering) section above, the only information sent to the rollup is the list of ordered transactions and the previous execution hash from the rollup.
 It is the rollup node's responsibility to build their own specific block from the data provided and return the execution hash that resulted from adding the new block.

 The Conductor keeps a map of Sequencer block hashes to rollup execution hashes for later matching when blocks are seen in the DA layer.